henryw374/tempo/README.md

 ## Rationale

-[Tick](https://github.com/juxt/tick) (which I help maintain) is great for application developers who want a a cross-platform date-time library based on the java.time API.
+[Tick](https://github.com/juxt/tick) (which I help maintain) is great for application developers who want a cross-platform date-time library based on the java.time API.
 Tick provides much useful functionality on top of java.time, but users know they can always drop to [cljc.java-time](https://github.com/henryw374/cljc.java-time), to access the java.time API directly when needed.